Get 80% off your plan for your first 6 months.*

 Why the confusion happens:

-• Factory rent: Direct cost (needed for production)
+• Factory rent: direct cost because it's needed for production

-• Office rent: Overhead cost (supports general operations)
+• Office rent: overhead cost because it supports general operations

-• Marketing spend: Could be overhead (brand awareness) or direct (product launch)
+• Marketing spend: could be overhead for brand awareness or direct for a specific product launch

 How to calculate overhead costs